UK Stocks-Factors to watch on July 9

 * Gemalto plummets after warning (Adds details, closing prices)

-LONDON, July 9 Britain's FTSE 100 futures rose 0.5 percent on Thursday.
+LONDON, July 9 Britain's FTSE 100 index is seen opening up by 11 points, or 0.2 percent higher on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index closed up 0.9 percent at 6,490.70 points on Wednesday.